 I would say 80% of RVs that are manufactured even today have dark wood tones throughout the motorhome or camper.
-It’s the number uno issue RV owners and prospective RVers complain about.
+It’s the number one interior decorating blunder RV owners complain about.

 Take a good look at what Modern Mountain Life did with their cabinets and the lessons they learned in the process.

-If you’ve done any or all of the above and you’re RV is still dark, consider changing out or replacing your furniture to lighten and brighten your RV interior.
-Perhaps paint your wood-frame dining chairs or small accent tables (we’ve done this!).
+If you’ve done any or all of the above and you’re motorhome or camper interior is still dark, you may want to consider replacing your furniture to lighten and brighten your RV interior.

-Also, if you have kids and pets, look into either a good quality faux leather or easy-to-clean fabric such as microfiber.
+Also, if you have kids and pets, look into either a higher-grade, better quality faux leather or easy-to-clean fabric such as a stain-resistant microfiber.

-If you can’t afford a new sofa right now, consider getting a sofa pet cover to hide those rubbings and claw marks or removable and washable sofa cover until you can replace your sofa.
-And yes, don’t forget, simply adding cute pillows and colorful throw can add a bit of bounce and pop in color to detract from the dark furniture.
+Oh, and simply adding cute pillows and colorful throw blanket can add a bit of bounce and pop in color to detract from the dark furniture or hide some damage.

 And, speaking of furniture, if you work on the road, you may want to replace that sofa or loveseat and install a desk instead to give you a great workspace.

-Here’s some cute ideas and though some may not be the color you want, you can always alter or paint them!
+Though some may not be the color you want, you can always alter by painting them: